-• The Third Party is incorporated in or has nominated a bank account in a territory that is listed from time to time by the EU as a non-cooperative jurisdiction.
-Where a Third Party is incorporated in or has a nominated

-- The Third Party seeks to have payments made to: - multiple bank accounts, or have one amount split into multiple payments to the same or different bank accounts; - entities other than the entity engaged as a Third Party (for example, to personal bank accounts of directors or to a shell company); or - bank accounts outside the relevant territory, country of incorporation or place of business of the Third Party.
+- The Third Party is incorporated in or has nominated a bank account in a territory that is listed from time to time by the EU as a non-cooperative jurisdiction.
+Where a Third Party is incorporated in or has a nominated bank account in such a territory, advice must always be sought from the Tax team on any tax risks associated with the proposed transaction. - The Third Party seeks to have payments made to: - multiple bank accounts, or have one amount split into multiple payments to the same or different bank accounts; - entities other than the entity engaged as a Third Party (for example, to personal bank accounts of directors or to a shell company); or - bank accounts outside the relevant territory, country of incorporation or place of business of the Third Party.
 BT will only make payments in exceptional circumstances to bank accounts outside the territory in which the Third Party is incorporated or operates (or in the case of an individual, resides), or the territory where the Third Party will provide services.
-In such cases, the proposed bank account must be verified by Finance. - The Third Party makes requests for: - increases in remuneration outside of the contract renewal process; - "urgent" payments (especially if just prior to the anticipated award of a contract or a payment due under an existing contract) or for unusually high commissions or payments; - payment of any amounts "up-front" (including by way of a loan to be repaid out of future remuneration); - o payment in cash or cheque or by way of an equity investment; - o non-standard descriptions/narratives on electronic transfers; - o a commission or payment that is excessive or above the going rate; or - a payment, gift or charitable contribution for the Third Party or for another.
+In such cases, the proposed bank account must be verified by Finance. - The Third Party makes requests for: - o increases in remuneration outside of the contract renewal process; - o "urgent" payments (especially if just prior to the anticipated award of a contract or a payment due under an existing contract) or for unusually high commissions or payments; - payment of any amounts "up-front" (including by way of a loan to be repaid out of future remuneration);

+- o payment in cash or cheque or by way of an equity investment; - o non-standard descriptions/narratives on electronic transfers; - $\circ\quad$ a commission or payment that is excessive or above the going rate; or - \circ a payment, gift or charitable contribution for the Third Party or for another.